Doki Doki Literature Club!: Plot

-Endings

 Depending on the course of action taken by the player, the game can come to two possible conclusions during the epilogue.
-The traditional ending sees Sayori introducing herself as the president of the literature club and expressing her gratitude to the player for dispelling Monika.
-However, Sayori promptly adopts Monika's characteristics as the new club president.
-Monika intervenes via text prompt and removes Sayori from the game to save the player.
-Upon realizing that her efforts to make amends have been fruitless, Monika deletes the whole game as the end credits roll, while she plays a song called "Your Reality" that she wrote for the player.
-The game concludes with a note from Monika herself, stating that she has disbanded the literature club because "no happiness can be found" in it.
+The traditional ending shows Sayori introducing herself as the president of the club and expressing her gratitude to the player for dispelling Monika.
+However, she immediately adopts Monika's self-awareness, with Monika intervening via text prompt and removing Sayori from the game to save the player.
+Upon realizing that her efforts to make amends have been fruitless, Monika deletes the entire game as the end credits roll; while playing a song called "Your Reality" that she wrote for the player.
+The game concludes with a note from Monika stating that she has disbanded the club because "no happiness can be found in it", but she thanks the player for joining the club regardless.

-A more positive ending occurs if the player has viewed all of the optional cutscenes and confessed to Sayori prior to witnessing her suicide, which requires saving and loading several times before that point.
-Though still self-aware, Sayori instead expresses her gratitude to the player for emotionally supporting all the club members, tearfully bids farewell, and assures the player that all the club members love them.
-Monika then plays "Your Reality" during the credits, albeit without deleting the game.
-After the game locks, the player is presented with a message from the game's developer, Dan Salvato, describing his intentions behind creating the game and his opinions on video games as a whole.
+A more positive ending occurs if the player has viewed all of the optional cutscenes and confessed to Sayori prior to witnessing her suicide (which requires saving and loading several times before that point).
+Though still self-aware, Sayori instead expresses her gratitude to the player for emotionally supporting all the members; tearfully bids farewell, and assures the player that all the members love them.
+Monika then plays "Your Reality" during the credits without deleting the game.
+After the game locks, the player is presented with a message from the game's developer Dan Salvato, describing his intentions behind creating the game and his opinions on video games as a whole.
+He then thanks the player for playing the game and joining the club as the game closes.

-An earlier ending occurs if the player preemptively deletes Monika's file from the directory before starting a new game.
-Sayori is subsequently made the default leader of the club.
-Upon realizing the true nature of the game and her role in it, Sayori panics and forcefully closes the game.
-Opening the game again will display an image of Sayori having hanged herself.
+A premature ending occurs if the player preemptively deletes Monika's file from the directory prior to starting a new game, which will cause Sayori to become the default leader of the club.
+Upon realizing the true nature of the game and her role in it, Sayori panics and inadvertently closes the game.
+Opening the game again will display an image of Sayori having hanged herself; if the image is left on-screen for 10 minutes, the words "now everyone can be happy" will appear next to it.